 - Talking with your partner is a needed part of your lovemaking.
 Do not expect your partner to read your mind.
 You may have a certain way or spot you like to be touched.
 Share what feels good to you.
 The worst enemy of sexual health is silence.

-Effects of burns on sexuality and possible solutions that can help
+Effects of burns on sex and solutions that can help

 Loss of skin sensitivity